MichielDeCuyper/Algebraic-Effect-Handlers/README.md

 Based on *Fusion For Free* by prof. Tom Schrijvers.

 ## The problem
-Haskell functions are pure and thereby yield no side effects.
+Haskell functions are pure and therefor yield no side effects, unless we want them to.
 A function `Int -> Int -> Int` won't format your disk, as it has only works for Integers (compared to e.g. a Java function `public int foo(int a, int b) {...}`, where you have no clue what happens on the inside).